erroronline1/qualitymanagement/readme.md

 # the core documents
 ## use case
-the documents come with built-in vba-macros to handle document version control, its overview and export-handling. employees use mainly unchangeable pdf-files to fill out during workflow. each document registers and manages itself (kind of).
+the office documents come with built-in vba-macros to handle document version control, its overview and export-handling. employees use mainly unchangeable pdf-files to fill out during workflow. each document registers and manages itself (kind of).

 ## what the documents do
 style the blueprints according to your desired corporate design whatever you like and however word allows you to. just make sure you don't delete the in-built fields.